wroclov/testing/README.md

 npm install playwright

-If only Chromium used: \
+If only Chromium used \
 npm install -D playwright-chromium

 Install TypeScript & Types for Node.js \